SkylineCommunications/ChatOps-Extensions/ChatIntegrationExamples/README.md

    - *Channel ID*: The ID of the channel where you want to send a notification.
 Note that this must be a channel of the specified team.

 5. Click the '*Execute now*' button.
 An Adaptive Card notification with buttons will be sent in the channel in Microsoft Teams. <details><summary>`show example`</summary>![SendChannelNotificationCardWithButtons](https://github.com/SkylineCommunications/ChatOps-Extensions/assets/33500507/5f0289ba-b27c-446d-8fd2-ca8caab5ff9e)</details>

+#### Sending a Channel Notification Asking To Take Ownership of an Alarm from a Correlation Rule

+See the following tutorial [Adaptive Card notifications with custom buttons](https://aka.dataminer.services/chatops-tutorial-kata-27) where this Automation script is used to send a channel notification asking to take ownership of an alarm, initiated by a correlation rule.

 #### Creating a Private Chat